 Mange is called scabies in humans.
 Scabies is caused by one type of mite, and mange is caused by another type of mite.
 Animal mites that cause mange are rarely, if ever, transmitted to humans.

-Mange is a skin condition that’s caused by mites.
+Mange is a skin condition that’s caused by mites to animals.
+The human version of this condition is called scabies.
 Mites are tiny parasites that feed and live on or under your skin.
+For the purpose of this article we will refer to both as mange, as animal mites may cause irritation on human skin without causing scabies.
 Mange can itch and appear as red bumps or blisters.

 Symptoms of mange include:

 - raised, skin-colored or grayish-white tracts, bumps, or blisters on the surface of the skin, caused from burrows created by female mites

 Mange is most likely to affect areas of the body with skin folds.
 These include:

 - finger webbing

 - bottom of the feet

 Children, older adults, and the immunocompromised may also be affected by mange in areas that include:

 - palms of the hand